mariodim/Hybrid-Learning-Strategies/README.md

 - TXT files containing time series predictions per technique --> e.g. the output file mob_g722_cnn.txt is a 12-column file in this format: column #1 contains original values of MOS, column #2 contains predicted values of MOS, column 2 contains original values of BW, column #2 contains predicted values of BW, and so forth.
 Once exported, such files can be obviously used to reproduce the plots through different plot tools;

-- Information about RMSE and MAE per each technique
+- Information about MSE and MAE per each technique

 - Information about training time per each technique (directly shown in the output code).